jsonresume/jsonresume-theme-class/README.md

 - `summary`
 - `highlights`

+### Localized

+Using the same `meta.language` property referred to in [Accessibility](#accessibility), you can configure the language of the template too.
+For example, if you write your résumé in Dutch, the output will have Dutch headings.

 ### Open Graph Protocol

 Populates the `head` of the HTML document with [Open Graph](https://ogp.me/) tags.
 This enables social media platforms and instant messengers to create embeds when your résumé is shared.